 Building an online presence for your business is hard work.
 It takes time and financial commitment to do so.
 For these reasons and many others, it’s important to make it as easy as possible for people to find and connect with you and/or your business online.

-Here are six FREE ways you can make it easier can help make it easier for people to find you online.
+Here are six FREE ways to make it easier for people to find you online.
 Little time is needed to get these setup.
 And, once you’re set up you’re pretty much done.

 1. Create a custom web address for each of your social networks